luiarthur/ucsc_litreview/cytof/tex/model/sampling/sampling.md

 # Sampling via MCMC
 Sampling can be done via Gibbs sampling by repeatedly updating each parameter one at a time until convergence.
-Parameter updates are made by sampling from it's full conditional distribution.
+Parameter updates are made by sampling from it full conditional distribution.
 Where this cannot be done conveniently, a metropolis step will be necessary.

 To sample from a distribution which is otherwise difficult to sample from, the